From Stateless to Situated: Building a Psychological World for LLM-Based Agents: Related Work

-Dialogue State Tracking (DST) has long been central to task-oriented systems for maintaining cross-turn structural consistency \cite{mrksic2017neural,heck2020trippy}.
-With the advent of LLMs, research has extended traditional slot-based DST to open-domain state tracking, zero-shot function calling, and common-ground alignment \cite{rastogi2020towards,wu2019trade,eric2020multiwoz21}.
-While these studies highlight the necessity of explicit state representations beyond single-turn generation, they primarily target information tracking or task decomposition.
-In contrast, emotional support requires tracking highly vulnerable boundaries: assessing user readiness, gating stage transitions, and managing re-offer cooldowns after rejection.
-We extend the DST paradigm into process-oriented emotional support by introducing a dual-gating mechanism, explicitly managing clinical discipline in high-risk scenarios.
+Dialogue State Tracking (DST) has historically been central to task-oriented systems for maintaining cross-turn structural consistency~\cite{mrksic2017neural,heck2020trippy}.
+With the advent of LLMs, the DST paradigm has expanded to encompass open-domain state tracking, zero-shot function calling, and common-ground alignment~\cite{rastogi2020towards,wu2019trade}.
+While these advancements highlight the necessity of explicit state representations beyond single-turn generation, they primarily target static information tracking or functional task decomposition.
+Conversely, high-stakes interactive environments demand strict \textit{executive control}: assessing user readiness, gating stage transitions, and managing re-offer cooldowns after rejection~\cite{hill2009helping,beck2011cbt}.
+We extend the traditional DST paradigm by introducing a dual-gating mechanism, which explicitly manages stage discipline and boundary preservation in complex scenarios.